The Stories Behind the Songs

 Journey Home One night in 1971, I dreamed this song in its entirely.
 Immediately upon awakening, I threw a switch and mumbled it whole into a tape recorder set up next to my bed.
 We played it live many times, but I left the band before we took it into a studio.
 In 1973, I tried to recreate – with overdubbing – how we played it on stage.
 Rob sang the lead live; I'm negotiating it here.
 The background vocals are by Ellen Harvey, a fine singer, songwriter and musician in her own right, who I last heard was in Utah.
 (If you're reading this, Ellen, please contact me.)

 Benefit Street & Me Rob wrote this wistful song the year after Benefit Street ended its run in 1972; in 2009, with this album in the works, he asked if any of us wanted to add a part to his personal reflection on the band and the actual Benefit Street scene.
 All six of our last recording unit said yes, adding parts with one, two, or three of us at a time in Rob’s studio.
 (The reference to "sandwiches down at Joe's" is to what was the East Side's, if not the city's, best sandwich shop; Dewey Dufresne, the owner and later a New York "celebrity chef," kept us alive during our financially-shaky beginnings.
 The shop has been known as "Geoff's" for years; there never was a real "Joe.")
 This track is as close to a full band reunion as we’ve had so far, but as Tim Jackson asked, “In whose living room will we have the reunion tour?”
-While we figure out the venue, one-third of Benefit Street – Rob and me – are working as half of a new band, Rob Carlson & Benefit Street, with Vin Pasternak, good friend and string wizard, and Rob's multi-talented son Sam Carlson on drums.
-The new band has updates of three of this album's songs – “The Bells of St. Stephen’s,” "Seven Years" and this one.
+While we figure out the venue, one-third of Benefit Street – Rob and me – are working as half of a new band, Rob Carlson & Benefit Street, with Vin Pasternak, good friend and string wizard, and contributions from Rob's multi-talented son Sam Carlson on drums.
+The new band has updates of three of this album's songs – “The Bells of St. Stephen’s,” "Seven Years" and this one on our first album.
 We invite you to come out and hear us when we play in your area.
 The years may have moved along, but our enthusiasm hasn’t dimmed a bit!